mikro-orm/mikro-orm/docs/blog/2024-11-11-mikro-orm-6-4-released.md

 ```

 This is now validated, and such entity definition will cause an error during entity discovery.
 You can opt out of this validation via `checkNonPersistentCompositeProps` discovery option.
 We might enforce this for non-composite relations too in v7.

+## Renamed `tsNode` option to `preferTs`

+One small change to wrap this up - the `tsNode` option is now renamed to `preferTs`, to reflect better what it is actually about.
+Its name could give people a false sense of it enabling `ts-node`, or TypeScript support in general.
+Yet all it does is forcing the ORM to use the TypeScript related options for folder-based entity discovery (`entitiesTs`) and for migrations and seeders folder (`pathTs`) when they provided.
+Its value is normally automatically detected, but this can sometimes fail, or you might want to set its value to `false` for production builds.

+## What do you think?

+Those were some highlights from the new version 6.4, but there are many other improvements as well as lots of bug fixes.
+Let us know what you think about it in the comments!